OpenEvalProject/evals/manuscripts/elife-44210/v2/manuscript.md

 It has also recently been demonstrated that methionine availability regulates mTORC1 activity through metabolite SAM binding to SAMTOR; SAM- SAMTOR then associates with and inhibits GATOR1, resulting in lysosomal recruitment and activation of mTORC1 (Gu et al., 2017; Valvezan and Manning, 2019).
 To investigate whether mTORC1 activity in T cells is sensitive to extracellular methionine availability, effector CD4+ Th1 cells were switched to methionine free conditions and the impact of this on mTORC1 activity in Th1 cells was assessed.
 The data show mTORC1 activity in T cells was partially sensitive to methionine deprivation, though the impact of methionine loss was not equivalent to total amino acid deprivation or rapamycin treatment (Figure 6c,d).
 Treatment with SAM (50μM) modestly restores mTORC1 activity in the absence of methionine (Figure 6e,f).
 These data show that methionine availability and the production of SAM can feed into control of mTORC1 activity.
 The impact of methione deprivation on c-myc expression and mTORC1 activity highlights the diversity of cellular responses in T cells that are able to sense the external methionine environment.

-## Control of the methionine cycle in T cells via controlled expression of methionine transport
+### Control of the methionine cycle in T cells via controlled expression of methionine transport

 The proteomic data reveal that increased flux through the methionine cycle and increases in RNA methylation are not explained by changes in the abundance of the key enzymes of the methionine cycle or the RNA methyl transferases.
 However, the sustained availability of extracellular methionine is critical which raises the possibility that the rate limiting step for methionine metabolism in activated T cells is the rate of methionine transport.
 To investigate the methionine transport capacity of naïve versus effector T cell populations, we compared radiolabeled methionine uptake in naïve and activated T lymphocytes.
 Naïve CD4+ T cells show very little/near undetectable uptake of 3H-labeled methionine (Figure 7a) whereas methionine transport was readily detected in CD4+ T cells activated with CD3/CD28 crosslinking antibodies and in effector Th1 cells (Figure 7a).
 Figure 7b show that the high levels of methionine transport in Th1 cells is dependent on sustained signalling via the IL2 receptor.
 Hence, either the removal of IL2, or the exposure of cells to limiting IL2 concentrations, results in a decrease of 3H-methionine uptake.
 Together, these data demonstrate that naïve CD4+ T lymphocytes greatly increase methionine uptake in response to antigenic stimulation.
 These changes in methionine transport could reflect changes in either the expression or activity of T cell methionine transporters.

 ![Figure 7.](https://cdn.elifesciences.org/articles/44210/elife-44210-fig7-v2.jpg)

-**Figure 7.:** (a) Uptake of 3H-methionine in purified CD4+ T cells±TCR activation using CD3/CD28 antibodies for 3 or 18 hr. (b) 3H-methionine uptake in 5 day in vitro expanded Th1 cells switched for final 18 hr into indicated concentrations of IL2. (c) The graphs show copy numbers of potential methionine transporters from proteomics data sets of naïve CD4+ T cells, 24 hr TCR- stimulated CD4+ T cells and effector Th1 cells. (nd = not detected) (d) Uptake of 3H-methionine in IL2 maintained Th1 cells in the presence or absence of BCH, ALA, LYS, MeAIB or MET (all 5 mM). (e) Uptake of 3H-methionine (left panel) or 14C glutamine (right panel) in IL2 maintained Th1 cells in presence or absence of sodium in the uptake buffer. (f) 14C-glutamine uptake in IL2 maintained Th1 cells in the presence or absence of GLN, ALA and BCH (all 5 mM). (g) 3H-phenylalanine uptake in IL2 maintained Th1 cells in the presence or absence of BCH, ALA, LYS, LEU or MET (all 5 mM). (h–i) 3H radioactivity of TCA precipitated protein (h) or RNA (i) from CD4+ T cells stimulated through the TCR (CD3/CD28) for 6 hr in the presence of 3H-methionine ± the System L inhibitor BCH. (j) SAH levels as determined by ELISA in CD4+ T cells stimulated through the TCR (CD3/CD28)±the System L inhibitor BCH for 18 hr. (k) Percentage of RNA with m6A modification, as determined by ELISA, in Th1 cells cultured in 20 μM MET ±BCH for 5 hr. (l) Uptake of 3H-methionine in TCR stimulated (CD3/CD28, 18 hr) CD4+ T cells from Slc7a5 or fl/flCd4-Cre mice, compared to unstimulated CD4+::Slc7a5fl/fl+ T cells maintained in IL7,±System L transporter inhibitor BCH (5 mM). (m) SAH levels in CD4+ T cells from Slc7a5 or fl/flCd4-Cre mice stimulated through the TCR (CD3/CD28) for 18 hr, compared to naive cells. ((+::Slc7a5fl/fla,b- d, f, g, l, m) ANOVA, (e,h–k) t-test; P= *<0.05, **<0.01, ***<0.001, ****<0.0001.
+**Figure 7.:** (a) Uptake of 3H-methionine in purified CD4+ T cells±TCR activation using CD3/CD28 antibodies for 3 or 18 hr. (b) 3H-methionine uptake in 5 day in vitro expanded Th1 cells switched for final 18 hr into indicated concentrations of IL2. (c) The graphs show copy numbers of potential methionine transporters from proteomics data sets of naïve CD4+ T cells, 24 hr TCR- stimulated CD4+ T cells and effector Th1 cells. (nd = not detected) (d) Uptake of 3H-methionine in IL2 maintained Th1 cells in the presence or absence of BCH, ALA, LYS, MeAIB or MET (all 5 mM). (e) Uptake of 3H-methionine (left panel) or 14C glutamine (right panel) in IL2 maintained Th1 cells in presence or absence of sodium in the uptake buffer. (f) 14C-glutamine uptake in IL2 maintained Th1 cells in the presence or absence of GLN, ALA and BCH (all 5 mM). (g) 3H-phenylalanine uptake in IL2 maintained Th1 cells in the presence or absence of BCH, ALA, LYS, LEU or MET (all 5 mM). (h–i) 3H radioactivity of TCA precipitated protein (h) or RNA (i) from CD4+ T cells stimulated through the TCR (CD3/CD28) for 6 hr in the presence of 3H-methionine ± the System L inhibitor BCH. (j) SAH levels as determined by ELISA in CD4+ T cells stimulated through the TCR (CD3/CD28)±the System L inhibitor BCH for 18 hr. (k) Percentage of RNA with m6A modification, as determined by ELISA, in Th1 cells cultured in 20 μM MET ±BCH for 5 hr. (l) Uptake of 3H-methionine in TCR stimulated (CD3/CD28, 18 hr) CD4+ T cells from Slc7a5fl/fl or Cd4-Cre+::Slc7a5fl/fl mice, compared to unstimulated CD4+ T cells maintained in IL7,±System L transporter inhibitor BCH (5 mM). (m) SAH levels in CD4+ T cells from Slc7a5fl/fl or Cd4-Cre+::Slc7a5fl/fl mice stimulated through the TCR (CD3/CD28) for 18 hr, compared to naive cells. ((a,b- d, f, g, l, m) ANOVA, (e,h–k) t-test; P= *<0.05, **<0.01, ***<0.001, ****<0.0001.
 Uptakes performed in triplicate.
 Error bars are s.d. from minimum three biological replicates.
 Points indicate individual biological replicates.).

 Mammalian methionine transporters include the System ASC (alanine-serine-cysteine preferring) transporter SLC1A5; the System L transporters SLC7A5 and SLC7A8; the System y + L transporters SLC7A6 and SLC7A7; and the System A transporters SLC38A1 and SLC38A2 (Utsunomiya-Tate et al., 1996; Baird et al., 2009; Bröer and Palacín, 2011; Kanai et al., 1998; Nii et al., 2001; Napolitano et al., 2015).
 Interrogation of the naïve, TCR and effector T cell proteomic data identified several candidate methionine transporters in TCR stimulated CD4+ T cells and effector Th1s; notably SLC1A5, SLC7A5, SLC7A6 and SLC38A2 (SNAT2) (Figure 7c).
 The candidate methionine transporters that were detected in activated T cells have different expression levels: the most abundant candidates were SLC7A5 and SLC1A5 (ASCT2).
 SLC7A6, and SLC38A2 (SNAT2) are both expressed at far lower levels than SLC7A5.
 The proteomic data moreover reveal the basis for the failure of naïve T cells to transport methionine: they have a very low copy number of any candidate methionine transporter (Figure 7c).
 Hence in contrast to methionine cycle enzymes which are abundantly expressed in naïve and effector CD4+ T cells, expression of methionine transporters is restricted to TCR activated and effector T cells.